A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Monte Carlo simulations

-The following three measures of estimated clustering accuracy are invariant to cluster relabelling:
+the following three measures of clustering accuracy are invariant to cluster relabelling:

-The precision rate (P) measures the proportion of correctly matched pairs of units among all matched pairs of units.
-The recall rate (R) measures the proportion of correctly matched pairs of units among all pairs of units that belong to the same population cluster.
-The Rand Index (RI) measures the proportion of correct matching/non-matching decisions among all decisions made by the clustering algorithm.
+The precision rate measures the proportion of correctly matched unit pairs among all matched pairs.
+The recall rate measures the proportion of correctly matched unit pairs among all pairs of units belonging to the same population cluster.
+The Rand index measures the proportion of correct decisions (to match or not to match) among all matching decisions taken by the clustering algorithm (i.e., among all possible pairs of units).
+It summarizes both Type I and Type II errors in the prediction of group memberships.\footnote{Given the null hypothesis $H_{0,i,j}:g_i=g_j$, $\forall (i,j)$, introduced earlier, the definitions of $FP,TP,FN$, and $TN$ should be flipped, e.g., $FP(\widehat g)\equiv\sum_{i<j}\ind{\widehat g_i\neq \widehat g_j} \ind{g_i= g_j}$.
+Conceptually, however, a merging HAC algorithm initialized at $N$ singleton groups ``starts'' with the null $\widetilde H_{0,i,j}:g_i\neq g_j$, $\forall (i,j)$, while a divisive algorithm initialized at a unique group of $N$ units ``starts'' with $H_{0,i,j}$, $\forall (i,j)$.
+The multiple-testing problem was stated that way following the standard practice of stating the null hypothesis as an equality. }

-Table~\ref{tab:monte_carlo_pureGFE} shows the results for the first two criteria and compares them to a Lloyd's approximation of the GFE estimator with user-specified number of groups $g\in\set{2,3,10}$ and $10,000$ initializers.
-TPWD has the lowest RMSE in all settings for which $T\geq 20$.
-For settings with $T<20$, TPWD does always better than mispecified GFE estimators and has a RMSE twice as large as the well-specified GFE.
-The number of groups is estimated consistently in less than 0.4s when $N=90$, and less than 3s when $N=180$.
-TPWD estimates are exact, which is not the case of the GFE estimator approximated by a Lloyd's type algorithm (see MATLAB documentation on $k$-means).

-Table~\ref{tab:monte_carlo_pureGFE_classif} shows the result for the last three criteria.
-The accuracy of TPWD classification in terms of Precision, Recall and Rand Index quickly improves with $T$, homogeneously across the three measures.
-For $G=3$, the TPWD estimator performs always better in the limit than the GFE estimator, irrespective of the specified number of groups.
-This may suggest that Lloyd's algorithm approximating the GFE estimator does not return the global optimum.
-For $G=4$ the performance of TPWD in terms of RI is close to the well-specified GFE estimator.
-When $g=10$, the recall of the GFE estimator is quite low (less than 50\%); when $g=2$ the precision of the GFE estimator is quite low (always less than $60\%$).
-In contrast, the TPWD estimator achieves a data-driven balance between Precision and Recall.
+Table~\ref{tab:mcsim_pureGFE_tab1} reports the average estimated number of groups (if applicable), the RMSE of the estimated grouped fixed effects, and the execution time in seconds for each estimator.
+The performance of TPWD in terms of RMSE uniformly dominates that of Post-Spectral$^{\bar G=g}$ across all values of $(G,N,T)$ and user-specified $g\in\{2,3,4,10\}$.\footnote{Note that Post-Spectral$^{\bar G=10}$ cannot be computed for $T=7$ because it requires computing the first ten largest eigenvalues of a $7\times7$ matrix.} For small $T\in\{7,10\}$, the RMSE of the well-specified (green-shaded) Post-Spectral$^{\bar G=G}$ is about twice as large as that of TPWD.
+Except for $T=7$ or $(G,N,T)\in\{$(3,180,10), (4,90,10),(4,180,10)$\}$, the performance of TPWD in terms of RMSE dominates that of each misspecified GFE estimator.
+The performance of TPWD in terms of RMSE is close but dominated by that of the well-specified (green-shaded) GFE$^{\bar G=G}$ across almost all values of $(G,N,T)$.
+For $G=3$ (resp.~$G=4$), it is within a $0.071$ (resp.~$0.020$) distance.